-48. Why is Manhattan distance not used in kNN machine learning algorithm to calculate the distance between nearest neighbours ?
+48. Why is Manhattan distance not used in kNN machine learning algorithm to calculate the distance between nearest neighbors?

-Manhattan distance has restrictions on dimensions and calculates the distance either vertically or horizontally.
-Euclidean distance is better option in kNN to calculate the distance between nearest neighbours because the data points can be represented in any space without any dimension restriction.
+Answer: Manhattan distance has restrictions on dimensions and calculates the distance either vertically or horizontally.
+Euclidean distance is a better option in kNN to calculate the distance between nearest neighbors because the data points can be represented in any space without any dimension restriction.

 We can use both factor() and as.factor() to convert variables to factors.

-50. What is Standardization and Normalisation?
-Give one advantage of each over the other ?
+50. What are Standardization and Normalisation?
+Give one advantage of each over the other?

 Standardization is less affected by outliers as compared to Normalisation.

-Standardization doesn’t bound values to a specific range which may be a problem for some algorithms where an input is bounded between ranges.51.
-How is machine learning used in the movement ?Answer:
+Standardization doesn’t bound values to a specific range which may be a problem for some algorithms where input is bounded between ranges.

-Example:- If you see now, Actually watson is being to use for health.
-It looking at and scans of body data & trying to understand symptoms of cancer.
+Example:- If you see now, Actually Watson is being to use for health.
+It looking at and scans of body data & trying to understand the symptoms of cancer.
 These are the things machine learning used in the movement.